programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 GREL's `parseHtml()` function can read HTML content, allowing elements to be accessed using the [jsoup selector syntax](https://jsoup.org/cookbook/extracting-data/selector-syntax).
 Delete `value`, then type `value.parseHtml().select("p")` into the expression box.

-{% include figure.html caption="Edit column > Add column based on this column" filename="refine-parse-html.png" %}
+{% include figure.html caption="Edit the GREL expression" filename="refine-parse-html.png" %}

 Notice that the preview now shows an [array](https://en.wikipedia.org/wiki/Array_data_type) of all the `p` elements found in the page.
 Refine represents an array as a comma separated list enclosed in square brackets, for example `[ "one", "two", "three" ]`.